ionic-team/ionic-react-test-utils/README.md

 **Note: This project has been deprecated and is no longer actively maintained.**

-**Use [Ionic Testing Library](https://ionicframework.com/docs/react/testing/introduction) for instructions on testing your Ionic React app.**
+**See the [Ionic Testing Library documentation](https://ionicframework.com/docs/react/testing/introduction) for instructions on testing your Ionic React app.**

 # Ionic React Test Utils